davidmoseler/posterr/README.md

 ### End to end

+The end to end tests don't test every single business rule, but they do a significant job of detecting any issue with any piece of the platform.
+They test most of the macro requirements and, of course, every piece needs to work together in order for them to pass.

+An issue with cypress scrollTo prevented me from implementing a test for the infinite scrolling.
+I don't want to spend too much time on debugging this because this is a test project, but I would focus one hour on that if this was a real project.
+After running all the cypress tests, you can access the frontend at localhost:3000 and see a state of the platform with 20 posts (the most you can do with 4 users in one day) and test it manually.

 ## Critique

+- This is a big one: I didn't have the time to write comments.
+I'm so sorry.
+I worked more heavily on the README and thought I would have spare time to add comments after all, but I didn't.
+I should have written comments while I was developing.

 - I didn't make a responsive layout.
 That would be the first thing I would tackle if I had more time.

-- The frontend and end to end tests are not as comprehensive as the backend tests.
+- The frontend tests are not as comprehensive as the backend and end to end tests.
 A lot was done to allow tests to be developed with good practices, but that could be used more.

-- The UI can improve
+- The UI can improve.

+- Think about localization issues.
+The "5 posts in one day" rule, together with time constraints, made me think it is better for the frontnend to share the backend post date, as to be transparent to the user.
+That, of course, is not acceptable in production, and a discussion should be had regarding requirements.
+Maybe "5 posts in one day" should be "5 posts in every 24 hours", for example.

+- In my experience during this project, Redux has some downsides.
+For example, the Redux dispatch method doesn't accept a callback (unless extensions are installed), and I had to listen in the Feed component for changes on the search and sorting parameters through my custom useOnChange hook in order to invalidate the query cache.
+This doesn't feel good: global state should be handled globally.
+In hindisght, I realize that, since useQuery works with any async method (and a sync method can be made async), it would be cool to experiment with the idea of React Query handling all state, taking advantage of the symmetry mentioned earlier and removing Redux.

 ### On scaling: